rupal-draft/Tripezzy-Backend/blog-service/README.md

 # Blog Service Microservice

-This repository contains the code for a Blog Service microservice, built using Spring Boot.
+This directory contains the code for a Blog Service microservice, built using Spring Boot.
 This service provides functionalities for creating, managing, and retrieving blog posts, along with features for likes and comments.

 ## Features